Fatal attack on New Orleans pedestrians is being investigated as act of terrorism

 Have there been similar deadly attacks involving vehicles?

-[There was also a blast from an explosive-laden vehicle outside a Las Vegas hotel owned by President-elect Donald Trump on Wednesday.
+[On Wednesday there was also a blast from an explosive-laden vehicle outside a Las Vegas hotel owned by President-elect Donald Trump.
 Officials said the vehicle occupant died and some people nearby experienced minor injuries.
 President Biden said the FBI was looking into whether the Las Vegas explosion was connected to the New Orleans attack but had “nothing to report” as of Wednesday evening.]

-This article is by The Associated Press, as is the bracketed addendum about an explosion in Las Vegas.
+This article is reported by The Associated Press, as is the bracketed addendum about an explosion in Las Vegas.